Ammar0ah/Automata/README.md

 we made this project to represent DFA Automata in ReactJS code with smooth Graph which represents the corresponding automata
 ## Screenshots:
-Loading Automata from State ,test it and loading the correspond graph example:
+Loading Automata from State ,test it and loading the corresponding graph example:

   <img src="images/Automata.png" width="800" heigth="400">